menu

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Rowesville is generally considered to be a blue-collar town.
-41.22% of the Rowesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Rowesville is a town of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Rowesville who work in healthcare (16.22%), maintenance occupations (12.16%), and healthcare suport services (8.78%).
+44.07% of the Rowesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Rowesville is a town of production and manufacturing workers, service providers, and professionals.
+There are especially a lot of people living in Rowesville who work in maintenance occupations (11.02%), healthcare (9.32%), and farm management occupations (8.47%).

 Setting & Lifestyle

-Rowesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Rowesville doesn't have a public transportation system that people use for their commute.

 Demographics

 Rowesville is a very ethnically-diverse town.
 The people who call Rowesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rowesville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rowesville include German, Italian, English, European, and Irish.
+Important ancestries of people in Rowesville include German, Italian, English, Irish, and Belgian.

 The most common language spoken in Rowesville is English.
 Other important languages spoken here include Polish and Italian.